calyxir/calyx/docs/running-calyx/fud2/low-level-rhai.md

 `fud2` generates Ninja build files.
 Low level Rhai gives more control over what generated build files look like.

+> We recommend reading the [The Design of fud2][fud2-design] section in the [fud2][] main page before referencing this API.

+[fud2]: ./index.md
+[fud2-design]: ./index.md#the-design-of-fud2

 ## Example Script in Low Level Rhai

 A common routine for using low level Rhai is:
 1. Define states
-2. Define setup functions that register variables and rules
+2. Define "setup" functions that register variables and rules
-3. Define an emitter function that produces commands using variables and rules created from (2)
+3. Define a "builder" function that produces commands using variables and rules created from (2)
-4. Define an op that uses setup functions and emitter to produce the target state from the start state
+4. Define an op that uses "setup" functions and the "builder" function to produce the target state from the start state

+"Setup" and "builder" functions are normal Rhai functions that use the Emitter API.

 We'll walk through how to write a script that adds support for using the `calyx` compiler.